LunarVim/LunarVim/docs/languages/README.md

 ```

 ## Linting
 Linting is also handled by Null-ls.
-To set a linter for your language:
+To set a linter for your language, install the linter and then enable the linter with configuration:

 ``` lua
 lvim.lang.javascript.linters = {